 The Seminole Agency Post Office was extremely active.
-Table 2: Postmaster Compensation and Net Accrued Receipts, see Appendix 1, shows the Agency was, on the average, in the top 70% of Florida post offices in net accrued postal receipts.
+In Appendix 3 Postmaster Compensation, the Table 2: Postmaster Compensation and Net Accrued Receipts shows the Agency was, on average, in the top 70% of Florida post offices in net accrued postal receipts.

-In researching the various archives, most of the letters that passed through this post office were addressed "On Public Service" or "Free" to federal and state governmental agencies or military forts.
+In researching the various archives, I discovered most of the letters that had passed through this post office were addressed "On Public Service" or "Free" to federal and state governmental agencies or military forts.
 The postmasters collected postage to mail all other letters.
-A single sheet letter sent from the Agency cost 25φ to mail to Washington D.C., 902 miles away, and 18% to Tallahassee, which was 238 miles.
-A two sheet letter was double the rate.
+A single sheet letter sent from the Agency cost 25¢ to mail to Washington D.C., 902 miles away, and 183⁄4¢ to Tallahassee, at 238 miles.
+A two-sheet letter was double the rate.

 If you assume an average 25¢ per letter rate and divide that into the Net Accrued Post Office Receipts, the result is between 200 and 900 pieces of mail handled per year.
-This is not an exact number as newspapers, magazines and pamphlets are not included in this calculation.
-The point is a large volume of mail was processed by this small post office.
+While this is not an exact number as newspapers, magazines and pamphlets are not included in the calculation.
+However, it still says a large volume of mail was processed by this small post office.

-Regarding the 08.30.1837 Payment of \$135.43 after Erastus Rogers Death 12.28.1835.
+The August 30, 1837 Payment of \$135.43 following Erastus Rogers' Death December 28, 1835.

-After the death of Erastus Rogers on December 28, 1835, mail was still being carried from Fort Brooke to Fort Micanopy and St. Augustine.
-The February 25, 1832 letter to Captain Arthur W. Thornton shows the U.S. Army signed the post office contract, was collecting money, and depositing the net accrued receipts as required by the contract.
-The Army received a final compensation of \$135.43 as recorded on August 30, 1837.
+After the death of Erastus Rogers December 28, 1835, mail was still being carried from Fort Brooke to Fort Micanopy and St. Augustine.
+The February 25, 1832 letter to Captain Arthur W. Thornton shows the U.S. Army signed the post office contract, collected money, and deposited the net accrued receipts as required by the contract.
+The Army received a final compensation of \$135.43, which was recorded on August 30, 1837.